Distributed Saddle-Point Problems: Lower Bounds, Near-Optimal and Robust Algorithms: Experiments

 The results of the experiment for Algorithm \ref{alg4} and Local Adam are reflected in Figures \ref{mnistprogress}, \ref{fig:mnist_acc_3_4}, \ref{fig:mnist_gan_10_20_3}, \ref{fig:mnist_gan_20_10_3}, \ref{fig:mnist_gan_adam_20_10_4} and \ref{fig:my_label}.
 Here $H_g$, $H_d$ -- communication frequencies for generator and discriminator.

 The experiment shows that we have good global images despite the fact that the data is heterogeneous.
-The global (synced) discriminator converges to random guessing, what is shown by binary classification accuracy equal to $0.5$, see Figures \ref{fig:mnist_acc_3_4}, \ref{fig:my_label}.
+The global (synced) discriminator converges to random guessing, which is indicated by a binary classification accuracy equal to $0.5$, see Figures \ref{fig:mnist_acc_3_4}, \ref{fig:my_label}.
 Based on \cite{goodfellow2014generative}, this behaviour is expected.